Rohan-Bharatia/Nautilus/README.md

 > [!NOTE]
 > More platforms are in the works!

-## Dependencies

-Nautilus Engine uses [CMake](https://cmake.org/) for project management and builds and [Python](https://www.python.org/) for code generation.

 ## Build Instructions

-To build the engine, follow the instructions in the [build instructions](./docs/Build.md) document.
+To build the engine, follow the instructions in the [build instructions](https://github.com/Rohan-Bharatia/Nautilus/blob/main/docs/Build.md) document.